Can Omnichannel Personalization Save Retail? New Report Explores Progress

 But how are marketers responding to the potential power of personalization?
 Treasure Data recently partnered with Forbes Insights to survey marketing executives from 200 global firms and find out the truth about personalization.
 The report, “The Path to Personalization,” looks at how enterprise businesses in retail and other sectors—consumer packaged goods, consumer electronics, and media—prioritize, budget, implement and measure their personalization efforts.

 Many organizations still struggle to achieve the one-to-one personalization they seek, the report found.
-However, retailers are in the lead in terms of embracing personalization.
+However, the best omnichannel retailers are in the lead in terms of embracing personalization.
 More than half of the retailers surveyed (56 percent) consider their organizations to be competitive or highly successful at personalization.

 Omnichannel Personalization: Make Customer Experiences Relevant for Every Channel